 More Detailed Profiling

-- the number of calls to each function,
+- the number of times each function is called,

-- the time spent in each function, and
+- the time spent executing in each function, and

 - We could add a counter for each function.
 At the beginning of each function, we would increment the corresponding counter.